Lothiraldan/lothiraldan.github.com/_drafts/python-freeze-thread-encode.md

 python2 -c "import str_encode_thread"  0,03s user 0,03s system 0% cpu 10,109 total
 ```

-If you look closely the `After encode` message, you can see that it was printed 10 se[conds after the `Before encode` message, indicating that the thread was somehow frozen.
+If you look closely at the `After encode` message, you can see that it’s printed 10 seconds after the `Before encode` message, indicating that the thread is somehow freezing.

 # Down the rabbit hole

-Why whould a simple line like `value.encode('latin1', 'encode')` block the thread?
+Why would a simple `value.encode('latin1', 'encode')` block a thread?

-Fortunately, there is a [very nice package named faulthandler](https://pypi.python.org/pypi/faulthandler/2.4) which is very helpful in these situations.
-It can display a traceback on unix signals, on a user signal or on python fault.
-It's included in the standard library since python 3.3 and is installable via pip for other Python versions.
+Fortunately, there is a [very nice package named faulthandler](https://pypi.python.org/pypi/faulthandler/2.4) which is very helpful in such a situation.
+It can display a traceback on unix signals, user signals or python faults.
+It’s part of the standard library since Python 3.3, and can be installed via pip in older Python versions.

-In our case, we will use [`dump_traceback_later`](http://faulthandler.readthedocs.io/#dumping-the-tracebacks-after-a-timeout) to have an idea where the tread is blocking.
+In our case, we will use [`dump_traceback_later`](http://faulthandler.readthedocs.io/#dumping-the-tracebacks-after-a-timeout) to see where the tread is blocking.

-The new script with faulthandler is not much more different (don't forget to `pip install faulthandler`):
+The new script with faulthandler is not that different (don't forget to `pip install faulthandler`):

 ```python
 import time